 How Do I Stop a Drip - For Now?

-Do NOT use pause.
-When paused, the drip campaign is "muted" but users will still move through the flow.
+Do NOT use pause for drip campaigns.
+When paused, a drip campaign is "muted" (no emails will be sent), but users will still enter the flow and run through the logic.
+In other words, even while paused, the flow will still track that a user progresses through "1 day after invitation...
+5 days after invitation...
+10 days after invitation".
+The pause has no impact on when the users enter or exit the drip.
 If you reactivate the drip campaign while a user is mid-flow, they will start to receive emails again but starting mid-flow.
 If you reactivate the drip campaign when a user has reached the end-point, they will NOT receive any emails from the drip.

 If you have users that were invited while the Invitation Drip was inactive and they have not registered yet, check out this article on how to follow-up with users 'Stuck' in Invited Status.